'While we have time let us do good to all’. (Galatians 6:10)'

-At Harris Church of England Academy we place great importance on regular attendance at school as we know that missing school has a really detrimental impact on the progress that children make.
+At Harris Church of England Academy we place great importance on regular attendance at the academy as we know that missing education has a really detrimental impact on the progress that children make.

 Regular attendance is a vital part of a child's academic and social success.
 The academy seeks to ensure that all its pupils receive a full-time education to make the most of their opportunities to realise their full potential.
 Staff work with pupils and their families to ensure each pupil attends school regularly and punctually.
 We can help with advice and support if you are experiencing any issues around attendance and punctuality.

 Children should be at the academy, on time, every day the academy is open, unless the reason for the absence is unavoidable.
 Permitting absence without a good reason is an offence by the parent.
 The academy has a legal duty to promote attendance and is required to publish attendance figures.

 Every half-day absence has to be classified by the academy, (not by the parents), as either AUTHORISED or UNAUTHORISED.
 Authorised absences are mornings or afternoons away from the academy for a good reason like illness or other unavoidable cause.
 Unauthorised absences are those which the academy does not consider reasonable and for which no 'leave' has been given.
 This includes:

 - Parents keeping children off unnecessarily, eg. shopping trips

 - Truancy before or during the academy day

 - Absences which have never been properly explained

 - Children who arrive at the academy too late to get a mark